mlpack/mlpack/doc/developer/trees.md

 ## A list of trees in mlpack and more information

-mlpack contains several ready-to-use implementations of trees that satisfy the TreeType policy API:
+mlpack contains numerous ready-to-use implementations of trees that satisfy the TreeType policy API:

  - [`KDTree`](../user/core/trees/kdtree.md)